-2. Review all derelict land and properties and develop plan to address each site with partners and residents to further create green and cultural communities

-Links to: A Healthy Smart City Cleaner and more attractive city and neighbourhoods
+2. Review all derelict land and properties and develop plan to address each site with partners and residents to further create green and cultural communities Links to: A Healthy Smart City Cleaner and more attractive city and neighbourhoods

 Action Next Steps Update Executive Director Economy and Place to provide an update on derelict land and properties to East Neighbourhood and Communities Board.
-East Area Committee to consider update and how they can support the development of sites within the East area e.g. potential future development of Athol Road / Middle Hendon area. provided an update Middle Hendon ar Street.
-In partnership with Thirteen Housing Country to finalise the feasibility of a housing do affordable new homes for rent.
-Housing people and two- and three-bedroom fareceived at the January 2021 Board at January - February 2021 Feasibility works underway (arrange licences for certain works) Pre-app meetings February to March 2021 April 2021 Reports and surveys Planning submission September/October 2021 Finalise Tender evaluation October 2021 Anticipated Planning Approval November 2021 Board approval to: enter into contract, complete land acquisition and allow start on site December 2021 Acquire land, enter contract/appointment of contractor, Health and Safety approval January 2022 Start on site Was discussed in year one.
+East Area Committee to consider update and how they can support the development of sites within the East area e.g. potential future development of Athol Road / Middle Hendon area.
+The Assistant Director of Housing attended the November 2020 Board meeting and provided an update Middle Hendon area development at Harrogate and Amberley Street.
+In partnership with Thirteen Housing Group, Cabinet approval to enter into agreement to finalise the feasibility of a housing development project which will deliver 100 affordable new homes for rent.
+Housing will be a mixture of bungalows for older people and two- and three-bedroom family homes.
+An update on the timescale was received at the January 2021 Board and is outlined below: January - February 2021 Feasibility works underway (arrange licences for certain works) Pre-app meetings February to March 2021 April 2021 Reports and surveys Planning submission September/October 2021 Finalise Tender evaluation October 2021 Anticipated Planning Approval November 2021 Board approval to: enter into contract, complete land acquisition and allow start on site December 2021 Acquire land, enter contract/appointment of contractor, Health and Safety approval January 2022 Start on site Was discussed in year one.
 Watch a and Brief, no further action required.